soham595/imgCompressor/README.md

 > python manage.py runserver  -> to start the server

+Do the following if you're gonna work further on the front-end.

 Add 'livereload' to the INSTALLED_APPS, before 'django.contrib.staticfiles' if this is used:

 INSTALLED_APPS = (